 Personal information is collected and used by the Town for very specific purposes that are identified at the time of collection.
 Your personal information will not be used for any other reason than identified at the time of collection, nor disclosed in any circumstance, except as permitted by the Act.

-If you feel your personal information has been misused or disclosed in a manner that is inconsistent with the Act, please contact the Town Clerk or the Information and Privacy Commissioner of Ontario.
+If you feel your personal information has been misused or disclosed in a manner that is inconsistent with the Act, please contact the Director of Legal Services or the Information and Privacy Commissioner of Ontario.